The Messianic Fulfillment of The Seven Jewish Holydays of 2024

 The Messianic significance of the Holyday of First-Fruits was prophetically fulfilled by Yeshua HaMashiach in His resurrection on the first day of the week, according to 1 Corinthians 15:20-23, “But now Christ has been raised from the dead—He became the first-fruits of the ones having fallen asleep.
 For, since death came through a man, even the resurrection of the dead came through a man.
 For just as all men die in Adam, thus even all men will be made alive in Christ.
 But each one in his own order: first-fruits Christ, then the ones of Christ at His return.”
 Paul explained the Holy Spirit’s part in Yeshua’s resurrection and ours in Romans 8:11, “but if the Spirit of the One raising Jesus out of the dead dwell in you, the one raising Christ out of the dead will make alive even your moral bodies because of his indwelling Spirit in you.”
 Then he explained the Spirit’s part in us, as His “first-fruits” in Romans 8:23, “and not only this but also they themselves having the first-fruits of the Spirit and we ourselves groan within ourselves, awaiting the adoption, the redemption of our body.” thus Palm Sunday of the Triumphal Entry would be on the Sunday before First-Fruits and Good Friday would then be on the Friday before and Maundy Thursday would then be on the first evening of Passover.

-The Messianic significance of the Holyday of Weeks was prophetically fulfilled by the Age of Israel being brought to a temporal close, where the Church began in Acts 2 at Pentecost Sunday, as the Birthday of the Church, with a special working of the Holy Spirit in the Church.
-Thus, the Eastern Orthodox Church celebrates their Orthodox Pentecost on this same Sunday.
-[Rabbinic Judaism and Messianic Judaism celebrate their Pentecost (their Shavu’ot) on Sivan 6, that is, 50 days after the Holydays of Unleavened Bread and First-Fruits.
-Often Western (Roman Catholic) Church celebrates their Pentecost on Sunday near this date.]
+The Messianic significance of the Holyday of Weeks was prophetically fulfilled by the Age of Israel being brought to a temporal close, where the Church began in Acts 2 at Pentecost Sunday, as the Birthday of the Church with a special working of the Holy Spirit in the Church.

 In regards to the Battle of Armageddon and the Millennial Kingdom of the Earth, Jesus called it The Regeneration in Matthew 19:28, “Truly I say to you that you who follow Me, in The Regeneration when the Son of man might sit upon the throne of his glory, you yourselves also will sit upon the twelve thrones, judging the twelve tribes of Israel.”
 Yeshua will bring the ultimate fulfillment of God’s Plan of Atonement that began on the Cross, thus fulfilling Romans 11:26, “And thus all Israel will be saved; accordingly as it stands written, ‘The Deliverer will come out of Zion, and He will turn away ungodliness from Jacob.’”
 This is all prophesied in Zechariah 13:1-14:15.